dista/nginx-g-streaming/README.md

-NX rtmp with more features
+#Nginx rtmp with more features

+Tested nginx version: 1.15.8

 ## Added features